 Electronic System for Travel Authorization (ESTA)

 Some travelers may not be eligible to enter the U.S. visa free under the VWP.
-These include people who have been arrested, even if the arrest did not result in a criminal conviction, those with criminal records (even if subject of a pardon, amnesty, or other act of clemency), certain serious communicable illnesses, those who have been refused admission into, or have been deported from, the U.S., or have previously overstayed on the visa waiver program.
+These include people who have been arrested, even if the arrest did not result in a criminal conviction; those with criminal records (even if subject of a pardon, amnesty, or other act of clemency) or certain serious communicable illnesses; those who have been refused admission into, or have been deported from, the U.S., or have previously overstayed on the Visa Waiver Program.
 Such travelers must apply for a visa.
 If they attempt to travel without a visa, they may be refused entry into the U.S.

 Travelers who have been refused an ESTA cannot travel under the VWP.
 Please apply for a visa before departure.

 Any inquiries on the ESTA process should be directed to the Department of Homeland Security.